White ware bottle vaseOn display

 stoneware, with white glaze; unglazed base; glazed rim

 Museum locationSecond floor | Gallery 38 | China from AD 800

 Our online collection is being continually updated.
 Find out more

 Know more about this object?
 Spotted an error?
 Contact us

 Vitreous coating applied to the surface of a ceramic to make it impermeable or for decorative effect.

-Ceramic material composed of kaolin, quartz, and feldspar which is fired to a temperature of c.1350-1400⁰c.
-The resulting ceramic is vitreous, translucent, and white in colour.
+Ceramic material made of clay which is fired to a temperature of c.1200-1300⁰c and is often buff or grey in colour.